GreenGroup/RPMDrate/README.rst

 Running the Unit Tests
 ----------------------

-RPMD comes with a large suite of unit tests that ensure functionality is working as intended.
-To run these tests, first install RPMD or compile it from source in-place using the directions above.
+RPMDrate comes with a large suite of unit tests that ensure functionality is working as intended.
+To run these tests, first install RPMDrate or compile it from source in-place using the directions above.
 Then, simply invoke the entire suite of unit tests using ::

     $ python setup.py test